 What are the signs and symptoms of an ACL tear?

-At injury there may be a loud 'pop!' followed by immediate pain and rapid swelling and difficulty walking.
+The primary symptom of an incompetent ACL is knee instability.
 After the swelling comes down it may be possible to walk in a straight line, but twisting movements will cause feelings of instability.

 Back to top